-Recently, I tried Tidy Cats Lightweight kitty litter.
-We had the foster cat (or maybe new cat - I haven't decided yet) in the bathroom.
-So, this was an opportunity to try a different brand of litter.
+I tried Tidy Cats Lightweight kitty litter when we had a foster cat in the bathroom.
+This was an opportunity to try a different brand of litter.

 I don’t believe in using scented cat litter, so I choose the unscented variety.